Riverbend Math Circles at Notre Dame

 Math Circles are programs for students who love math and want a challenge.
 Students should have long attention spans and should be eager to have a discussion about mathematical ideas with like-minded peers.

 Faculty and students from Notre Dame partner with Riverbend Community Math Center to offer Math Circles for four different age ranges.
-All Math Circles will meet on Wednesdays from 5 to 6 p.m. in Pasquerilla Center (the ROTC building) at Notre Dame from September 13th through November 29th.
-We will not meet October 18th or November 22nd.
-On December 6th, families will meet in Jordan Hall of Science for our end of semester poster session.
+All Math Circles will meet on Wednesdays from 5 to 6 p.m. in Pasquerilla Center (the ROTC building) at Notre Dame from January 29th through April 22nd.
+We will not meet March 11th, April 1st, or April 8th.
+On April 29th, families will meet in Jordan Hall of Science for our end of semester poster session.

 Online Registration Form